This Halloween Dirt Cake Recipe is the star of our Halloween celebrations. It’s rich and chocolatey, and very, very silly.

 It’s Halloween Baking Month!!!

-Guys!
-It’s that time of year.
 Halloween is coming.
 Do you know what the best thing about Halloween is (other than pets in totally ridiculous costumes)?
 Halloween Desserts!
-We’ve been stockpiling recipes all year and we’re kicking off October (aka Halloween Month) with a very special graveyard theme dirt cake.
+We stockpile recipes all year round to adequately prepare for what might be our favorite baking holiday.

 A slightly non traditional Halloween Dirt Cake Recipe

 As you’ll see, this cake is a little bit different from a traditional dirt cake.
 Shockingly, it actually is what it says it is.
-We like to use our favorite dark chocolate cake, topped with our fudgy chocolate icing, so it’s definitely not no-bake.
+We like to use our favorite dark chocolate cake, topped with our fudgy chocolate icing, more like a Mississippi Mud Cake, its close relative.
+It’s definitely not no-bake.
 From there, it’s all about the decorations, starting with the oreo crumbs standing in (obviously) for the graveyard dirt.
 Then, it’s all on you to find the creepiest Halloween candies on the market!
 We’ve recommended some below, should you need some help.

 Ingredients for the Cake: